 We encourage you to do formative work, eg draft reports, to prepare for these assessments.
 This doesn't count towards your final marks but the feedback should help you enhance your final mark.

 Support is available if you have difficulties with numeracy, IT, literacy and study skills.

 Percentage of time you'll spend in different assessment methods, each year.

-This course satisfies the necessary learning outcomes of the Royal Town Planning Institute and is accredited as a spatial planning degree.
+This course satisfies the necessary learning outcomes of the Royal Town Planning Institute (RTPI) and is accredited as a spatial planning degree.

 Students who gain work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.
 The Professional Experience module in year two therefore provides an opportunity for you to work with a real-life client and assist with live project briefs.